susuhahnml/asp-game-strategies/docs/shankar_todos.md

 4.  save graphs as images, dotfiles and pickles to binary which can be used later

+5.  add consistent pydocstrings to all parts of code

 ### Monte-carlo tree search

 1.  **TODO** investigate theory and implement in code to